 Streptococcus salivarius group (includes S. salivarius, S. vestibularis, S. thermophilus [a species used in culturing dairy products]).

 Streptococcus mutans group (includes S. mutans [causes cavities], S. sobrinus).

 Beta (β) hemolytic species of Streptococcus bacteria

-The bacteria generally achieve complete lysis of RBCs in blood agar culture media.
+These bacteria generally achieve complete lysis of RBCs in blood agar culture media.

-The bacteria can produce exotoxins called “streptolysins” O and S, which cause membrane lysis (rupture) of cells.
+They can produce exotoxins called “streptolysins” O and S, which cause membrane lysis (rupture) of cells.

 Most group A streptococcal species [GAS], produce streptolysins O and S.